 In today’s country, it’s not uncommon for artists to veer from one “lane” to another, adopting a new sound and style as trends change.
 But there’s a growing movement within the genre suffering no such identity crisis, and there you’ll find Kylie Frey.

-Born and raised as country as it gets, Frey is a third-generation rodeo girl and Louisiana state goat-tying champion – and a rising star as genuine as her Wranglers.
+Born and raised as country as it gets, Frey is a third-generation rodeo girl and Louisiana state goat-tying champion – and a rising star as genuine as her blue jeans.
 Sincere in her convictions and too real to dismiss, even for ardent country haters, her sound both typifies and transcends the genre.
-And with her new EP, Rodeo Queen, she’s bringing its timeless sense of authenticity back.
+With her music she’s brings a timeless sense of authenticity back.

-After just four years of dedicated work, Frey has already notched four Number Ones on the Texas Regional Radio Report – “Rodeo Man,” “Too Bad” (with Randy Rogers), “One Night In Tulsa” and “Spur of the Moment” – with the latter enshrined as the fastest-rising Number One by a female artist in chart history.
-Each one displays the true-to-yourself grit and determination that rodeo demands, and to Frey, those qualities can only be earned the hard way.
+After just five years of dedicated work, Frey has already notched Eight Number One’s on the Texas Regional Radio Report – “Rodeo Man,” “Too Bad” (with Randy Rogers), “One Night In Tulsa”, “I Do Thing”, “Spur of the Moment,” “Horses In Heaven” (Feat Randy Houser) and In the Spring of 22’ she teamed with Bri Bagwell to top the charts with their Country take on the iconic, Cindy Lauper hit, “Girls Just Wanna Have Fun”.
+Later that year she continued collaborating by joining Tyler Halverson on the fan favorite, multi-million streaming, “Your Bar Now”.
+Most recently she notched her 8th #1 and 6th consecutive with the multi-week, “Red Dirt Cinderella” twice breaking her own record enshrined as the fastest-rising Number One by a female artist in chart history.
+Each song displays the true-to-yourself grit and determination that rodeo demands, and to Frey, those qualities can only be earned the hard way.

 Rodeo was a family tradition, she says … and so was country.